Institution: General Education Board

 Black Education and Rockefeller Philanthropy from the Jim Crow South to the Civil Rights Era

-Applying a vast fortune to the American race problem, but with decades of false assumptions and well-intended approaches that fell short.
+Devoting a vast fortune to the American race problem fell short because of decades of false assumptions and well-intended approaches that failed.